Ph.D. in Interamerican Studies

 Florida State University

 His favorite topics in the area of international relations are the historical evolution of the international system, the foreign policies and international relations of the countries of Latin America, as well as the role of international organizations in the international system.
-His course on international organizations has served to prepare those of our students who have earned internships, and often a permanent position, working for one of the many United Nations agencies at Ciudad del Saber.
+His course on international organizations has served to prepare students for internships, or for a permanent position, in one of the many United Nations agencies at Ciudad del Saber.

 Dr. Leyva founded, and for many years coordinated, the Debate Club by training students and promoting fund-raising activities to facilitate their participation in the Harvard-led World Model United Nations Conferences held in countries such as Germany, China, Egypt, and Mexico.